pcs-electronics/cybermax-ai-dj/README.md

 ## Hardware You Will Need

 * An STMAX FM radio transmitter board with audio inputs and serial (TTL) interface: https://www.pcs-electronics.com/shop/rf-accesories-for-transmitters/radio-kits/stmax9015-9025-9050-9075-stereo-rds-exciter/
-* An audio HAT board with audio DAC 5V DC-DC converter
+* An audio HAT board with audio DAC 5V DC-DC converter: https://www.pcs-electronics.com/shop/wireless-audio-video-links/ip-audio-video-links/internet-radio-receiver/
 * A Raspberry PI computer, like RPI4

 Other combinations of radio transmitters and computers will work fine as well.